SaiSrikar0/nasa_etl_project/README.md

-# NASA APOD ETL Pipeline
+# NASA APOD ETL Pipeline (Docker + Airflow)

 An automated ETL (Extract, Transform, Load) pipeline that fetches NASA's Astronomy Picture of the Day (APOD) data and stores it in a Supabase database.
+This repo includes an Apache Airflow stack via Docker Compose to schedule and run the pipeline daily.

 ## Project Overview